 Resettling Refugees in the U.S.

 The United States has a long tradition of offering refuge to those fleeing persecution and war.
-In 2013, the International Rescue Committee helped resettle some 8,700 newly arrived refugees and provided services to promote self-reliance and integration to over 38,000 refugees, asylees, victims of human trafficking and other immigrants.
+In 2015, the International Rescue Committee helped resettle nearly 10,000 newly arrived refugees and provided services to promote self-reliance and integration to over 36,000 refugees, asylees, victims of human trafficking and other immigrants.
 IRC staff members and volunteers believe that refugees’ greatest resources are themselves.
 We help them translate their skills, interests and past experiences into assets that are valuable in their new communities.

 How We Help